Vinyl flooring and luxury vinyl tiles (LVT) including Amtico and Karndean ranges are well-suited for use with underfloor heating.

 The most suitable underfloor heating system to use with vinyl flooring is dependent on which kind of vinyl flooring you are using and whether the room you are installing the new system in is a ‘Wet’ or ‘Dry’ room: bathrooms typically being considered Wet and living rooms, bedrooms, kitchens being Dry.

 A dry room is a room without a significant water element in it.
 Rooms like bedrooms, living rooms, hallways are so-called dry rooms, as well as kitchens, even though they feature sinks and often washing machines / dishwashers.
 The Foil Heater electric underfloor heating system used with Warmup’s Dual Overlay subfloor, which separates the system from the floor finish, is suitable with most vinyl floor finishes in dry rooms.

 Underfloor heating can be installed in wet rooms with vinyl floors.
 Depending on your project specification we recommend the DCM-PRO, StickyMat or Loose Wire Systems.
 Remember to always cover the underfloor heating system with a 10mm deep layer of self-levelling compound to protect the system from moisture before the vinyl flooring is laid down.

-DCM-PRO is a heated decoupling system designed for fast installation in all areas.
+DCM-PRO is a heated decoupling system designed for fast installation.